jonzia/LSTM_Network/README.md

 ### Notes
 **(1)** To use the stock input pipeline, the training datafiles must be CSV files with columns in the following arrangement:

 TIMESTAMP | FEATURE_1 ...
-FEATURE_N | LABEL
+FEATURE_N | LABEL_1 ...
+LABEL_M
 ----------|-------------------------|------
 ... | ... | ...

 Note that the timestamp column is ignored by default and any column heading should be removed, as these may be read as input data.
-The number of feature columns may be variable and is set by the user-defined parameter `INPUT_FEATURES` at the top of the program.
+The number of feature and label columns may be variable and is set by the user-defined parameters `INPUT_FEATURES` and `OUTPUT_CLASSES` respectively at the top of the program.

 **(2)** The program will output training loss, validation loss, percent completion and predictions/targets at each mini-batch.